-If technology excites you and you’d like to work in a fast-paced environment, information technology (IT) is probably a good major for you.
+If technology excites you and you’d like to work in a fast-paced environment, information technology (IT) may be a good major for you.

-"Everything that you touch, everything that you wear, everything that you interact with, anything that you order online, it’s all IT,” Ben Steinbach, a career outreach specialist at Southern New Hampshire University (SNHU) said.
+“Everything that you touch, everything that you wear, everything that you interact with, anything that you order online, it’s all IT,” said Ben Steinbach, a career advisor at Southern New Hampshire University (SNHU).

 What is Information Technology and What Does it Do?

 Information technology is a broad discipline that uses hardware, software and networks to help organizations succeed in the digital era.

 Dr. Ann Marie Moynihan, an associate dean of computer science programs at SNHU, likes to think of IT as a vehicle for completing tasks — from simple to complex.